troymessina/HumanAmbitions/markdown/Ch03_Population.md

 differential equation
 : an equation that relates functions and their derivatives.
 The subject is often sequenced after calculus within a curriculum.

+logistic curve
+: describes a mathematical model in which rate of growth depends on how close the population is to the carrying capacity.
+The resulting population curve over time is called the logistic function, or more informally, an S-curve.
 :::